Oneida County, New York: Government and politics

-Oneida County was governed by a board of supervisors until 1962, when the county charter was changed to create a county executive and a 29-seat county legislature.
-The county executive is elected by the entire county.
+A board of supervisors governed Oneida County until 1962, when the county charter was changed to create a county executive and a 29-seat county legislature.
+The entire county elects the county executive.
 On January 1, 2014, the Oneida County Legislature was reduced to 23 seats.
 All 23 members are elected from single-member districts.
-Currently, there are 14 Republicans and nine Democrats.
+Currently, there are 17 Republicans and 6 Democrats.

 Oneida County also leans Republican in major statewide and national elections.
 The last Democratic presidential nominee to carry Oneida County was Bill Clinton in 1996, by plurality.
 The last Democrat to win a majority in the county was Lyndon Johnson in his 1964 landslide.
 In 2008, Republican John McCain won the county by 6,000 votes out of 90,000 cast.
 He won all municipalities in the county except the city of Utica and the town of Kirkland.
 In 2012, Republican Mitt Romney won the county by even fewer votes, by around 4,000 plus votes.
-Republican Donald Trump returned the county to its reliably red roots, posting strong victories in both 2016 and 2020.
+Republican Donald Trump returned the county to its reliably red roots, posting strong victories in 2016, 2020, and 2024.